malpraku/BlynkServer-Mac/README.md

 ## Installation

 This program requires [Java](https://java.com/en/download/) to operate the server.
-The rest of the installation is simply drag and drop to the Applications folder, and if there's a security warning.
-Try to bypass them.
+The rest of the installation is simply drag and drop to the Applications folder, and
+If there's a security warning from Apple, try to bypass them.

 ## Usage